Strategic Dynamic Pricing with Network Effects: Introduction

+Building on this characterization, we find the optimal pricing strategy in a block model setting.
+In particular, we consider a block model with $m$ blocks such that each block $h$ has a constant fraction of the total number of buyers.
+The networks effects are captured by a matrix $E \in \mathbb{R}^{m \times m}$, where $E_{hh'}$ denotes the network effect of a buyer in block $h'$ on a buyer in block $h$.
+This model provides a natural benchmark in which there are blocks of users subject to the same network effect while still allowing diverse interactions among these blocks.
+Different blocks may for example represent communities with different characteristics (see \citet[Chapter 7]{tirole1988theory} and \citet[Chapter 8]{talluri2006theory}).
+Most importantly, this model allows us to write the seller's expected revenue as a multivariate Bernstein polynomial which enables us to use asymptotic convergence theory of these polynomials and explicitly characterize the optimal price sequence (see \cite{lorentz2012bernstein}).

-Our characterization shows that the properties of both optimal pricing policy and the optimal revenue depends on the quantity $1/\left(\mathbf{1}^{T} E^{-1} \mathbf{1}\right)$ which we term \emph{\NE}.
-In particular, the extent of the price difference at two consecutive rounds (slope of the price path) is higher for higher \NE~and the optimal revenue is increasing and concave in the total number of rounds and increasing and convex in \NE.
-The network effect (and hence the optimal revenue) is higher for ``asymmetric'' networks.
-More precisely, for a ``weakly tied'' block-model, for a given sum of network externalities, the revenue is larger for networks in which sum of the products of out-degree and in-degree is lower.
-For instance, a star network has a higher revenue than a chain network which has a higher revenue than a ring network.
+Interestingly, for any distribution of buyers' valuations (under some regularity conditions) we find the closed-form solution of the optimal price sequence asymptotically as the number of users goes to infinity.
+The optimal price sequence is linearly increasing, and our characterization shows that the properties of both optimal price sequence and the optimal revenue depend on the quantity $1/\left(\mathbf{1}^{T} E^{-1} \mathbf{1}\right)$ which we term the \emph{\NE}.
+In particular, the extent of the price difference at two consecutive rounds (slope of the price path) is greater for higher \NE~and the optimal revenue is increasing and convex in \NE.
+The \NE~(and hence the optimal revenue) is higher for ``imbalance'' networks.\footnote{A directed network is called balance if for each node the out-degree and in-degree are equal.} More precisely, for a given sum of network effects (i.e., sum of the entries of $E$), by decreasing sum of the multiplication of out-degree and in-degree of blocks the revenue increases.

-We also consider the effects of price discrimination among different groups of buyers.
-We show that the optimal pricing policy is linearly increasing with a slope which is in form of a ``Bonacich centrality''.
-We establish that in earlier rounds monopolist offers lower prices to groups with higher centralities in order to encourage them to purchase, which in turn further incentivize other customers to purchase in the subsequent rounds.
+Moreover, we consider a setting with price discrimination, where monopolist offers different prices to different blocks, and characterize the optimal price sequence.
+We establish that the optimal price sequence is linearly increasing with a slope which is in the form of a ``weighted Bonacich centrality''.
+Our results indicate that in earlier periods monopolist offers lower prices to blocks with higher centrality to encourage them to purchase, which in turn further incentivizes other customers to buy at higher prices in the subsequent periods.
+We also consider a variation of our model with utility from all purchases and characterize the optimal price sequence and revenue.